Sonos Arc Review

 Sound Customization

 The Arc offers a useful set of sound modes and adjustments.
-First, within the app you can change bass and treble levels using a set of sliders, and can set a maximum volume limit.
+First, within the app you can change bass and treble levels using a set of sliders, as well as can set a maximum volume limit.
 There is also a speech enhancement mode that brings dialogue to the forefront, and a night mode that dampens loud noises so you don't disturb your neighbors.

 Design/Style